-World Class students showcase the World Class education provision at Weydon School in Surrey, as part of their reaccreditation process in 2019.
+World Class students showcase the World Class education provision at St Stephen’s School in Welling, as part of their reaccreditation process in 2021.

 Every World Class school is required to undergo a process of re-accreditation every two years to prove their World Class status.
 World Class status is not a one off award.
 We believe a school has to maintain quality over time to be World Class.
 World Class schools continue to use the app to maintain their students’ World Class characteristics.
 Re-accreditation gives schools the opportunity to prove the accuracy of their in-school app assessment, with their students taking part in a unique, real-life workplace project management experience – the Assessment Centre.